 It's widely practiced especially in the UK, but increasingly internationally.
 That’s in both the public and private sectors.
-Many international brands use PRINCE2 to help them manage their projects.
-The United Nations, Tesco, DHL, Rolls Royce, Barclays, BP, Skandia and Sun Microsystems are just a few examples.
+Many international organisations use PRINCE2 to help them manage their projects.

-There’s a good reason why these organizations use it – it’s a proven and effective method which works.
+There’s a good reason why these organisations use it – it’s a proven and effective method which works.
 It can work for your organization too.

-If you study PRINCE2 with others from your organization, you’ll learn a common vocabulary which you can use on all your projects.
+If you study PRINCE2 with others from your organisation, you’ll learn a common vocabulary which you can use on all your projects.
 This can help to make your project communications more efficient.